opnsense/docs/source/manual/proxy.rst

 Traffic Management
 ------------------
-The proxy can be combined with the traffic shaper and take full advantage of its shaping features.Additionally it includes its own options:
+The proxy can be combined with the traffic shaper and take full advantage of its shaping features.
+Additionally it includes its own options:

 * Maximum download size
 * Maximum upload size